moov-io/watchman/docs/config.md

 - Persistent cache storage using a named Docker volume across container restarts
 - An intentional allowlist — only the exact filenames Watchman requests are permitted (it is not an open proxy)

 No changes are required inside Watchman.
-Simply override the download template environment variables to point at the cache:
+Simply override the download template environment variables to point at the cache (including `http://` on a private network; that is expected, not a misconfiguration):

 ```
 OFAC_DOWNLOAD_TEMPLATE=http://watchman-cache:8080/api/PublicationPreview/exports/%s